 - Toorooroo campground in Morton National Park, near Nowra.

 - Bittangabee campground in Ben Boyd National Park, near Eden.

-Beachcomber Holiday Park is on the beach in the Eurobodalla National Park.
-There are lots of aquatic activities and bushwalks like the Bingi Dreaming Track, which traces the ancient song lines of the Yuin Aboriginal people.
-You’ll also find tranquillity at Lakesea Park in nearby Batemans Bay.
+Beachcomber Holiday Park has eco cabins on the beach in Eurobodalla National Park.
+Appreciate the wilderness with aquatic activities and bushwalks such as the Bingi Dreaming Track, which traces the ancient songlines of the Yuin Aboriginal people.
+You’ll find a tranquil escape at Lakesea Park in nearby Batemans Bay, too.

-More hidden gems are on the North Coast.
-On the waterfront of Lemon Tree Passage, in Port Stephens, is the Big4 Koala Shores holiday park, near a nature reserve for koalas.
+Let the rise and fall of the surf lull you to sleep on the North Coast.
+The Big4 Koala Shores holiday park is located on the waterfront of Lemon Tree Passage in Port Stephens, near a nature reserve for koalas.
 Further north, on the Macleay Valley Coast, is Stuarts Point Holiday Park, a riverside hideaway with great fishing.